IoTpower/esp8266-ard-sniff/README.md

 ### Third step

 Start the Arduino IDE and configure the software for programming the WeMos D1 mini board under ``Tools – Board - WeMos D1 R2 & mini``.

-There are two ways to upload the code to the ESP 8266 on the board: either by USB-to-Serial using the USB plug on the board or per OTA to upload directly per WiFi.
+There are two ways to upload the code to the ESP 8266 to the board: either by USB-to-Serial using the USB plug on the board or per OTA to upload directly per WiFi.
 For first tries, one should rely on the USB variant as it is less complicated.
 To do so, set under ``Tools`` the following settings:

 ```